binapani-edu/blog/blogs/journey-through-social-media/content.md

 Users could follow others, and tweets would appear in a feed, creating a dynamic, ongoing conversation.
 Key features included hashtags (first proposed by Chris Messina in 2007), which enabled the categorization and tracking of topics, retweets to share and amplify others' posts, and mentions to tag and interact with other users directly.

 Twitter became a hub for real-time news, pop culture, political discourse, and social movements, allowing users to share opinions, make announcements, and even organize events instantly.
 Its simplicity and accessibility made it popular among celebrities, journalists, and everyday users.
-By 2012, Twitter had more than 100 million users producing 340 million daily tweets.
+By September 2011, Twitter had more than 100 million users producing 340 million daily tweets.

 Over time, Twitter grew into a critical tool for businesses, influencers, activists, real-time news, and political discourse, offering a direct line of communication to global audiences allowing users to share opinions, make announcements, and even organize events.
 While the platform faced challenges such as combating harassment, misinformation, and user growth, Twitter's impact on communication, particularly in shaping public opinion and sharing news, remains undeniable.
 Its simplicity and accessibility made it popular among celebrities, journalists, governments, and everyday users.